MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/integrate-other-solutions-choose-platform.md

 ---
-title: Choose a platform for integration
+title: Choose the right platform for your Dynamics 365 apps integration strategy
 description: Find guidance on how to choose the right platform for your Dynamics 365 apps integration strategy.
 author: abunduc-ms
 ms.author: abunduc